 Breast Implant Surgery Recovery

 While many women focus on the surgery and outcome, a big part of the process involves proper recovery measures.
-Recovery usually lasts from several weeks to several months after surgery with specific instructions provided by the surgeon to ensure the best outcomes and reduce the risk of adverse reactions.
+Recovery usually lasts from several weeks to several months after surgery.
+Be sure to follow the specific instructions provided by Dr. Liebscher.
+This best ensures optimal outcomes and reduces the risk of adverse reactions.

 After surgery, patients are monitored until they are ready to be released.
 This usually takes at least two hours.
 When patients first awaken they may experience blurry vision, sleepiness and confusion.
 These symptoms are likely caused by the anesthesia and will wear off relatively quickly.
-Soreness may also become evident as the anesthesia wears off but can be controlled with an over the counter pain reliever or narcotic if necessary.
-Once patients are ready to leave, it is important they have someone to drive them home.
+Soreness may also become evident as the anesthesia wears off.
+But this can be controlled with an over-the-counter pain reliever or narcotic if necessary.
+Once you are ready to leave, it is important you have someone to drive you home.

 Ice is recommended for 48– to 72-hours after surgery to minimize swelling and bruising.
 A compression garment will also be recommended to decrease swelling, and ensure that the breasts maintain the desired shape.
 Often drains are placed during surgery to rid the surgical site of excess fluid.
 These drains and any stitches used to close the incision will be removed within the first week following surgery.
 In addition, patients are instructed not to get the incision site wet until completely closed to minimize chance of infection.
 Thus, women are told not to bath or shower for 5- to 7-days after the procedure.

 Pain, Swelling and Bruising